artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 ```

 At ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex3``` we provide a project that can be directly used on RVfpga-Whisper.
 To execute on Ripes, just copy the code in the editor.
+To execute on RVfpga-Nexys, make sure you uncomment line ```debug_tool = whisper``` in file ```platformio.ini```.

-Run the code in the simulator and answer the following questions.
-Add screenshots from the simulator to complement your answers.
+Run the code and answer the following questions.
+Add screenshots to complement your answers.

 - The code contains three errors.
 Identify and correct them.
 Copy the modified code, explain the corrections, and include a screenshot illustrating its functionality.
 - Find examples of each of the formats used in RISCV (R, I, S, B, U, J) and explain these formats in detail based on the examples shown.
 - What values does the stack contain, and what is the value of sp during the execution of the subroutine?
-Justify your answer through a simulation (include screenshots from the simulator).
+Justify your answer.
 - Suppose the processor did not include the M extension (you can research this extension online).
 Perform the multiplication in the factorial function by calling a new subroutine that calculates the multiplication through successive additions (within a loop, add the multiplicand as many times as indicated by the multiplier).
-Show and explain the modifications you made and illustrate their execution in the simulator with screenshots.
+Show and explain the modifications you made and illustrate their execution.
 Emphasize the management involved in introducing a new nested subroutine, particularly in terms of saving registers and the evolution of the stack.

 ## Exercise 4